What does a nurse anesthetist do?

 Nurse anesthetists are Advanced Practice Registered Nurses (APRN).
 They are highly trained health care professionals, typically spending 6-8 years in higher education.
 Typically, their educational pathway includes:

-• Completing advanced training to become an APRN.
+- Completing advanced training to become an APRN.
 This typically first requires at least one year of work experience as an RN.
-At the present time, most APRNs complete a master’s of science in nursing (MSN) degree.
+At present, most APRNs complete a master’s of science in nursing (MSN) degree.
 However, new nurse anesthetists will be required to have a doctoral degree by 2025.
-While in your advanced degree program, you will need to administer anesthesia under supervision in a clinical setting a minimum of 600 times, and will complete around 2,500 clinical hours.
+While in your advanced degree program, you will need to administer anesthesia under supervision in a clinical setting a minimum of 600 times and will complete around 2,500 clinical hours.

 Certification process